 The remaining nine semester hours consist of three additional upper-division courses relevant to small business.
-A copy of the approved electives for business majors pursuing the Certificate in Small Business and Entrepreneurship is available in the Undergraduate Programs Office.
-To receive the certificate, students must complete the specified business courses with a grade of "C" or higher.
+A copy of the approved electives for business majors pursuing the Certificate in Small Business and Entrepreneurship is available in Undergraduate Programs, BA 109.
+To receive the certificate, students must complete the specified business courses with a grade of "C" (2.00) or higher.

 Certificate in International Business Studies.
-See "Certificate in International Business Studies," page 171, for requirements.
+See "Certificate in International Business Studies," page 181, for requirements.